 In some states partial unemployment benefits may be available for underemployed workers.

-For this last group, unemployment benefits may be available.
-Even if you are doing some work, you may be eligible for partial unemployment benefits if you are earning less that you would receive in unemployment benefits if you were fully unemployed.
+That means even if you are doing some work, you may be eligible for partial unemployment if you're earning less than you'd receive in unemployment benefits if you were fully unemployed.

 The eligibility rules for unemployment, including partial unemployment, are set by state law.
 Generally, however, you must:

-For more information on these rules, see Eligibility for Partial Employment.
+For more information on these rules, see Eligibility for Partial Unemployment.

 Each state has its own formula for calculating unemployment benefits, including partial benefits.
 In every state, however, benefit amounts are based on prior earnings.
-Some states use the applicant's average earnings over a one-year period to calculate benefits, others use the applicant's average earnings in the highest paid quarter of the base period, and others use some other method.
+Some states use the applicant's average earnings over a one-year period to calculate benefits; others use the applicant's average earnings in the highest paid quarter of the base period; and others use another method.

 Benefits are based on some percentage of these prior earnings.
 For example, a state might replace half of your average weekly earnings in the base period, subject to maximum and minimum benefit amounts.